SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 ### Rule Details

-You can click on the name of a rule to display additional details:
+You can click on the name of a rule to display additional details, such as, but not limited to:

-- The severity which should be used to later determine the Alert's urgency
+- The Severity which should be used to later determine the Alert's Urgency
-- The category of created alerts
+- The Category of created alerts
 - Associated Threats
 - Associated Data Sources
 - Known False Positives